ArtemKhadris/FS_cheat/README.md

 User data was stored in a Google spreadsheet in an encrypted format.
 No one, not even the administrator, could obtain this data (hard drive number).
 It was needed for the “one user - one computer” format.
 The encryption key is stored with the user; if lost, the user must register again.

 The login and password were issued by the administrator and entered into a Google spreadsheet; the remaining fields (date of first login, encrypted hard drive number, etc.) were filled in when the user logged in for the first time.
 Then the user himself came up with his own encryption code.

+# ATTENTION
+The author of this script DOES NOT RECOMMEND downloading and playing this game (FREESTREET), since this game is pirated content.
+Original licensed games [PARA-PA City of Dance](https://parapa.ru/) and 5Street.
+The script does not work with them.